AI SEO services that make the site easier for ChatGPT, Perplexity, Gemini, and Google AI Overviews to understand, summarize, and cite.

 How the work moves.

-Phase 2: Content restructuring
+Phase 2: Passage and content restructuring

 Phase 3: Schema and entity work